Dash1704/CV/README.md

 #### Makers Academy (January 2022 - April 2022)
 - Highly intensive 16 week full-time course
-- Focus on self learning
+- Completed a small project each weekend with a focus on self learning
-- Object Oriented and Test Driven Development
-- Languages and Frameworks: JavaScript, Ruby, Node.js, React, Express, Sinatra
-- Databases: PostgreSQL, MongoDB
-- Testing: Rspec, Capybara, Jest, Cypress
+- Completed a final project in JavaScript, Express, React, Node.Js with object-oriented programming and test-driven development
+- Regularly required to reflect and to evaluate learning process and communicate effectively to solve challenges in an agile way

 #### Leeds Metropolitan University (September 2011 to May 2014)